The professors in this program are wonderful. They make themselves available whenever you need...

 Master's in Secondary Education Course Descriptions

-The online courses in the Master of Science in Secondary Education program from Saint Joseph’s University not only represent the latest research-based theories and strategies for young adult education, but the dynamic curriculum is the basis for Accelerated Teaching Certification in Pennsylvania.
-The coursework will also prepare students to sit for certification tests in many other states, as well.
+The online courses in the Master of Science in Secondary Education program from Saint Joseph’s University not only represent the latest research-based theories and strategies for young adult education, but the dynamic curriculum is the basis for the Online Accelerated Teaching Certification in Pennsylvania, with reciprocity in most states.
+The coursework will also prepare students to sit for other state certification tests.

 The 36-credit-hour program will reward graduates with both the master’s degree and the career-building certification.
-The certification is also available by itself in an accelerated, 27-credit-hour program.
+The certification is also available by itself in an accelerated, 30-credit-hour program.

 American education is a dynamic, sometimes cyclic, process.
 The origins, evolution, and realities of contemporary public and private schools are examined through critical reading of original documents.
 Visits to elementary or secondary classrooms in multicultural setting provide a strong link to the teacher's world.